Ever thought to yourself, why do cats purr? If you’re like me, you’ve probably wondered just how they make that noise?

 Another branch of research has been investigating a theory that cats purr to aid in healing themselves.

-A study at the University of Minnesota Stroke Centre over a 10-year period documented that cat owners were 40% less likely to have heart attacks, and that purring could be involved.
-What a purrfect reason to pat your cat every day.
+A study at the University of Minnesota Stroke Centre over a 10-year period documented that cat owners were 40% less likely to have heart attacks and that purring could be involved.
+What a perfect reason to pat your cat every day.

 Why?
 It’s to do with the anatomy of their throats.
 All of these animals have stiffer larynxes, which keep vocal cords tight; this then provides the right conditions for them to purr.
 Like a harp, the strings only sing if they’re tight.

-Now, their other distant cousins, the big cats we’re used to seeing on safaris or in zoos, they have a roaring good time!
+Now, their other distant cousins, the big cats we’re used to seeing on safaris or in zoos, have a roaring good time!
 Why do they roar?
-For members of the ‘Panthera’ family – lions, tigers, leopards and jaguars – roaring is something that evolved with them.
+For members of the ‘Panthera’ family – lions, tigers, leopards, and jaguars – roaring is something that evolved with them.